 - Electrical burns: Children can sustain devastating injuries if they bite or touch electrical cords or electrical outlets.

-If your child has suffered a burn injury on someone else's dangerous property, in a house fire, while using a defective product, or in a car accident, please understand that you have legal rights.
+If your child has suffered a burn injury on someone else’s dangerous property, in a house fire, while using a defective product or in a car accident, please understand that your family has legal rights.
 Negligent parties responsible for causing the burn injuries can be held accountable for losses like medical bills, cost of hospitalization, surgery, rehabilitation, pain and suffering, and other related damages.

 Our Washington burn injury attorneys can help review the circumstances of your case and help you determine the best course of action for your family.
 Call Pendergast Law Personal Injury Lawyers at 888-539-9211 for more information about your legal rights and options.